plan-systems/design-docs/README.md

 ## What's in This Repo?

 This repo presents and discusses the layers, abstractions, and technologies that comprise PLAN.
-It is written for a technical audiance ready to understand and vet PLAN's architecture and design.
+It is written for a technical audience ready to understand and vet PLAN's architecture and design.
 We recommend that visitors read this document and then consider exploring our other supporting documents:
 1. [PLAN Appiled](PLAN-Applied.md)
 2. [PLAN Proof of Correctness](PLAN-Proof-of-Correctness.md)